The Duat Text Editor

 keys will set the search pattern, son

-will look for it. - When pressing
+will match them. - When pressing

 I